dylanmtaylor/dylanmtaylor-ansible/README.md

 ### How to run this:

-Make sure that there are no offending entries in ~/.ssh/known_hosts
+Make sure that there are no offending entries in ~/.ssh/known_hosts (or set StrictHostKeyChecking to no)

 ansible-playbook -vvvv playbook.yml